-The art of conversation is a complex skill that is often taken for granted, especially in the case of meeting a woman you're interested in.
+datehookup. com/online-dating-guide/starting-conversation/) that is often taken for granted, especially in the case of meeting a woman you're interested in.
 While there are many approaches to breaking the ice and starting a meaningful chat - confidence, respect and a relaxed, casual attitude are keys to a successful interaction.

-You may have been introduced to each other by someone else, but if you haven't, offer your hand to shake and say, "Hi, my name is **. " If you've already been chatting for a little while, interject and say something like, "By the way, I'm** . " Next, say something by way of explanation about why you're in the current setting, if it's relevant, such as say, at a party, "I'm a friend of so-and-so's.
+You may have been introduced to each other by someone else, but if you haven't, offer your hand to shake and say, "Hi, my name is **___. " If you've already been chatting for a little while, interject and say something like, "By the way, I'm** ___. " Next, say something by way of explanation about why you're in the current setting, if it's relevant, such as say, at a party, "I'm a friend of so-and-so's.
 We work together. "

 This might mean something as simple as talking about the weather, or commenting on any music you might be listening to or the food you're eating.
 If you're in a public setting, you might comment on the decor at a restaurant if it's noteworthy, or you might recommend a drink that the current bartender is particularly good at making.
 Whatever you choose, talking about your setting is a non-threatening way to start getting used to one another's company.

 One of the best ways to do this is to ask her questions about herself.
 Ask questions that are meaningful but do not veer into personal or private territory.
 For example, it's appropriate to ask about things like work and hobbies, but not about subjects like ex-boyfriends (unless she brings it up and is casual about the subject).
 Start with questions like where she's from and how long she's lived in the area and what she does for a living.
 You can move from here into questions about what she enjoys doing in her spare time and what some of her interests and aspirations might be.
 Try to let the conversation flow organically and only introduce new questions if the chat starts to lull.
 Look for things you have in common and expand on these topics, but remember always to try to invite her to talk about herself whenever possible.

 Talking About Yourself

 You can find an excuse to get together at a later date, such as a business-related meeting, or you can ask her directly to accompany you on a casual get-together.
 If you don't feel ready for this, yet, you might just say that you hope you bump into her again, especially if you think it's likely that you will.
 This will lay the groundwork for more meaningful conversation the next time you see her.